ShowStopperTheSecond/SIFT-Python-Matlab/README.md

-# SIFT (Scale Invariant Feature Transfer)
+# SIFT (Scale Invariant Feature Transfer) \n
-This code is an implementation for Anatomy of the SIFT method paper (IPOL Journal) You can find the paper at http://www.ipol.im/pub/art/2014/82/ This paper is so well written
+This code is an implementation for Anatomy of the SIFT method paper (IPOL Journal) \n You can find the paper at http://www.ipol.im/pub/art/2014/82/ This paper is so well written
 Read the paper for detailed expalanation